HAS-Tools-Fall2021/Course-Materials/Assignments/Week1_Section0.1_GitHub.md

 ### 3. Submit your first forecast to the competition
 - Clone the main class Forecasting repo from our course organization website [GitHub](https://github.com/HAS-Tools-Fall2021) (see instructions above and remember **DO NOT clone it inside another repo** just clone it into the directory for this class next to your others)
-- To avoid conflicts make sure your local repo is up to date before you submit your forecast.
-You can do by typing `git pull` from terminal inside the course  repo folder or using the bottom bar of atom to do a fetch and then pull.
-Refer to the training materials for more information if you forget how to do this.
+- Open the repo in GitKraken.
+To avoid conflicts make sure your local repo is up to date before you submit your forecast.
+You can do by pushing `pull` button on GitKraken.
 - Find the csv with your last name in the *forecast_entries* folder and enter your forecasts.
 Enter your forecasts on the row for foercast #1.
 A few notes:
     - Make sure you just enter numbers (i.e. enter 5 not 5 cfs)
     - Don't convert the file to an xlsx file keep it as a csv.
     - the one '1week' and '2week' refers to your forecasts for next week and the following week.
 You can refer to the `forecasts_dates` files in the Forecast repo for more details.
-- Save your changes, commit them, and push your changes.
-Again you can do this in GitKraken or on command line.
+- Save your changes.
+THen in GitKraken, Stage, commit, and push your changes (see the example video for how to do this).

 ### 4. Submit your first forecast homework assignment
 In addition to submitting your numerical forecasts to the forecast competition you also need to submit a description of your forecast through your homework repo.
 This is what I will be grading for credit.